dockersamples/docker-swarm-visualizer/README.md

 # Docker Swarm Visualizer
 *** note ***
 _This only works with Docker Swarm Mode in Docker Engine 1.12.0 and later.
 It does not work with the separate Docker Swarm project_
+**DO NOT RUN THIS ANYWHERE NEAR PRODUCTION.
+ENSURE FIREWALL PROTECTION**

 This project was originally created by [Francisco Miranda](https://github.com/maroshii) for the 2015 DockerCon EU keynote.
 It was adapted to be used for the 2016 DockerCon US keynote showcasing [Docker swarm mode](https://docs.docker.com/engine/swarm/).
 Since then the community has generously contributed many updates.
 Thanks to all the contributors, and a special thanks to [@DovAmir](https://github.com/DovAmir) and [@alexellis](https://github.com/alexellis) for their big contributions.